Traditional Approach to Natural Language Processing

 Sentiment Analysis

-If the text has a score of the number of words that are known to be positive or negative, logistic regression and Naïve Bayes classifiers can decide whether the text is conveying positive or negative sentiment.
+If the text has a score of the number of words known to be positive or negative, logistic regression and Naïve Bayes classifiers can decide whether the text is conveying positive or negative sentiment.

 Machine Translation

-The first translation systems used n-gram models and statistical relationships to determine the probable translation which formed the basic structure around machine translation, SMT systems.
+The first translation systems used n-gram models and statistical relationships to determine the probable translation, which formed the basic structure around machine translation, SMT systems.

 Named Entity Recognition (NER)